leostera/lam/README.md

 ▒█▄▄░█▀█░█▒▀▒█
 </h1>

-> Native and WASM binaries for the BEAM
+> A Little Actor Machine that runs on Native and WebAssembly

 ## What is LAM?